 Briards are a Healthy Breed

 Overall, the Briard is a healthy breed.
 Many of the problems seen are shared by all dogs, especially those of similar size.
+Here is a brief overview of some health issues Briards can face.

 Every Briard owner should read this page regarding bloat.
 It may save your dog's life.